Where did Bridemaids and Groomsmen come from?

 Why do the Men stand on the left?
 And Women on the Right?

+Now that we are knowing where bridesmaids and groomsmen come from, why do each of them stand where they stand?
 Not only did they want to dress alike and ward off evil spirits, but some stories tell of men and woman protecting the bride from thieves who would try to steal Marriage Settlements and gifts bringing fourth from the Bride to the Groom.

 Men would stand on the right side of the Groom, because they could easily draw their swords incase of such an event